List of Supernatural and The Winchesters characters: The Alpha Vampire

+The Alpha Vampire returns in "The Raid" when the British Men of Letters begin systematically wiping out all of the vampires in America.
+The Alpha Vampire leads an assault on the British compound where he faces off with Sam who arms himself with the Colt, the only weapon the British possess capable of harming the Alpha Vampire.
+Sam offers the Alpha Vampire a deal where he can have the British if he will leave the Winchesters alone to resume the old way of hunting.
+Sam is then attacked by Mick Davies and the Alpha Vampire by Mary Winchester before both are defeated.
+Sam then reveals to the Alpha Vampire it was all a distraction so he could get and load a bullet for the Colt.
+Impressed, the Alpha Vampire calls Sam a "clever, clever boy" before Sam shoots him through the head with the Colt.
+As the legendary gun's power works on him, the Alpha Vampire briefly laughs and smiles before dropping to the ground, dead.

 Werewolves

 Werewolves are one of the most recurring types of monsters on Supernatural.
 In the earlier seasons, werewolves are generally just mentioned in regards to old hunts or wrongly suspected as a culprit, making only a single appearance in season 2.
 It is not until their second appearance in season 8 that werewolves emerge as a more common type of monster.
 Werewolves are people who can change their appearance to gain claws, fangs, fur and superhuman abilities.
 Unlike most common lore and portrayals, werewolves do not change completely into a wolf-like appearance or a bipedal wolf-like appearance in this show.
 In Supernatural, werewolves can be created both through being bitten and through sexual reproduction.
 Supernatural features two types: